Johnathan Loyd: Professional career

 In the summer of 2015 Loyd participated in the Four Nations international basketball tournament in China as a member of the Netscouts USA Men's All-Star basketball team.

 2018 season

 Johnathan Loyd signed with the Nevada Desert Dogs of the North American Premier Basketball League (NAPB).

 2019 season

 On February 28, 2019, Johnathan Loyd signed with the Island Storm of the National Basketball League of Canada (NBL Canada).

-As of June 2021 Jonathan plays for the Kokomo (Indiana) BobKats in The Basketball League.
+Starting in 2021, Jonathan played for the Kokomo (Indiana) BobKats in the North American Premier Basketball League, formally called The Basketball League.